SherRao/MuSpace/docs/SPMP.md

 <h3>3.3 Risk Management / User Privacy / User Safety</h3>
 <ol>
   <li>
     <b>Risk:</b> Too many users attempting to connect to the website/application.
-This can overload any of our backend components by creating too many concurrent requests and crashing.<br>
+This can overload any of our back-end components by creating too many concurrent requests and crashing.<br>
     <b>Solution:</b>Access to the site will be throttled by Cloudflare - Cloudflare is a DNS service that also provides DDOS mitigation.
 Cloudflare limits the number of people that can concurrently access the website.
   </li>
   <br>
   <li>
     <b>Risk:</b> Too many users attempting to join the same listening room.
-This can crash a listening room and may even crash the backend used to store the listening room data.<br>
+This can crash a listening room and may even crash the back-end used to store the listening room data.<br>
     <b>Solution:</b> If a certain number of users (128) try to connect to a listening room concurrently, they will be put into a queue where the application will limit the number of people who get through to the listening room per second (20 users/second).
   </li>
   <br>
   <li>
     <b>Risk:</b> Too many users attempting to connect to the website/application.
-This can overload any of our backend components by creating too many concurrent requests and crashing.<br>
+This can overload any of our back-end components by creating too many concurrent requests and crashing.<br>
     <b>Solution:</b> All account creation, user sign-in and important actions will be verified using Google reCaptcha v2 to assure that the user is indeed human and not a bot.
 See Risk 4 for the answer for spam messages.
   </li>
   <br>